realA10001986/SID/README.md

 ##### &#9193; Car mode settings

-In *Car mode*, the device connects to the TCD-AP as configured here instead of the WiFi network configured above.
+In Car mode, the device connects to the TCD-AP as configured here instead of the WiFi network configured above.

 Enter your TCD's network name (usually "TCD-AP") in **_Network name (SSID) of TCD-AP_** and the TCD's AP password (if configured on the TCD) in **_Password for TCD-AP_**.